 With its breath-taking views of the Yorkshire Dales, Richmond Castle fully deserves its place as one of the finest tourist attractions in North Yorkshire.
 The castle was originally built to subdue the unruly North of England and is one of the greatest Norman fortresses in Britain.
 Learn all about the castle’s past in the interactive exhibition before taking a peaceful stroll round the secluded Cockpit Garden.

 The Love Being Local event is organised by the Welcome to Richmond group.
-The group promotes tourism in Richmond and Lower Swaledale and its other initiatives include: the popular Town Ticket which enables discounted entry to the key attractions and price reductions at local eateries between April and October; and GeorgeFest, the town’s summer Georgian Festival.
+The group promotes tourism in Richmond, its other initiatives include: the popular Town Ticket which enables discounted entry to the key attractions and price reductions at local eateries between April and October; and GeorgeFest, the town’s summer Georgian Festival.